Private School Approval

 - Certificated in another state, under the general supervision of a certificated staff member

-- The name of the Washington state certificated educator who will supervise this teacher.
+- The name of the Washington state certificated educator who will supervise this teacher (column E).

-- The certification number of the Washington state certificated educator who will supervise this teacher.
+- The certification number of the Washington state certificated educator who will supervise this teacher (column F).

-- You will receive a confirmation email after your application is submitted, at which point you may assume your application file is complete.
-If there are any issues with your application, you will be contacted and given ample time to complete your application file.
+You will receive a confirmation email after your approval application is submitted, at which point you may assume your application file is complete.
+If there are any issues with your application, you will be contacted by the Private Schools Manager and given ample time to complete your application file.

 Please refer to the private schools web page for a list of FAQs.
-If your concern is not addressed, please contact email@example.com and allow 3-5 business days for a response.
+If your concern is not addressed, please contact the private schools manager.